0xAX/linux-insides/Initialization/linux-initialization-4.md

 cpumask_set_cpu(cpu, to_cpumask(cpu_possible_bits));
 ```

 will be called.
 First of all let's try to understand the `to_cpumask` macro.
 This macro casts a bitmap to a `struct cpumask *`.
 CPU masks provide a bitmap suitable for representing the set of CPU's in a system, one bit position per CPU number.
-CPU mask presented by the `cpu_mask` structure:
+CPU mask presented by the `cpumask` structure:

 ```C
 typedef struct cpumask { DECLARE_BITMAP(bits, NR_CPUS); } cpumask_t;